jlawson-design/d-day-website/README.md

 This section allows users to get in touch by entering their details through a form.
 The form asks for the user's name, email, and a brief descriptions about their enquiry.

 ## Video Content
 Reference to external video content is provided in the site.
 The content is intended to flesh out the details of the primary article and boost the user experience.
+An aspect ratio calculator [Omni Calculator] (https://www.omnicalculator.com/other/16-9-aspect-ratio#:~:text=Check%20the%20width%20and%20height%20of%20your%20image.,16%2F9%2C%20aspect%20ratio%20of%20your%20image%20is%2016%3A9.) was used to calculate the relevant height to specific widths for the iframe videos.

 ## Historical Imagery
 Throughout the site, imagery from the historical date is used to immerse the user in the content on screen.

-## Beach Pages

-The site contains five subpages, each for one of the beach locations in Normandy.
-These pages are selectable from the header bar and from buttons accessible at the bottom of the homepage.

 ## Footer

 The footer links to social media and content delivery websites for the page, specifically Instagram and Github.
+The

 ## Future Features